How to do Chain Stitch

 Try 6 issues of Love Embroidery magazine for just £9.99| SAVE 77%

-Ah chain stitch!
-The loveliest of embroidery stitches (discuss!), it's a wonderful way to sew outlines and lettering on your embroidery projects that stands out in a bolder outline than backstitch or running stitch.
+Chain stitch – The loveliest of embroidery stitches.
+It's a wonderful way to sew outlines and lettering on your embroidery projects that stands out in a bolder outline than backstitch or running stitch.
 Read on to find out how to chain stitch, step by step.
-To use your new skills to create a lovely personalised embroidery hoop, draw your initial onto the fabric then chain stitch over it, adding the flowers and leaves as decoration.

 If you are taking your first steps in embroidery, take a look at our embroidery for beginners guide